Julio Teherán: Toros de Tijuana (second stint)

 On March 25, 2025, Teherán signed with the Toros de Tijuana of the Mexican League.
 On July 1, Teherán was traded to El Águila de Veracruz of the Mexican League in exchange for David Reyes.
 However, on July 3, the transaction was rescinded and Luis Márquez was officially traded to Veracruz on Teherán's place.
-In 14 appearances (12 starts) for Tijuana, he logged a 4-3 record and 6.95 ERA with 38 strikeouts over 57 innings of work.
+In 14 appearances (12 starts) for Tijuana, he logged a 4–3 record and 6.95 ERA with 38 strikeouts over 57 innings of work.
 On July 11, Teherán was released by the Toros.

+On March 9, 2026, Teherán announced his retirement from professional baseball.

 International career

 Teherán represents the Colombia national baseball team in international competition.
 At the 2017 World Baseball Classic, he pitched five innings of one-run ball against Canada in what would be Colombia's first ever victory in the WBC.
 He was named to the roster of the 2023 World Baseball Classic, but did not play.

 Teherán played with Colombia at the 2026 World Baseball Classic qualifiers, held in March 2025 in Tucson, Arizona.
 In six scoreless innings against Brazil, he registered four strikeouts and allowed only a single hit.
 He was named one of the 10 standout players from the qualifiers by MLB.com, helping Colombia qualify to the 2026 tournament undefeated.

+At the 2026 World Baseball Classic, he was slated to start Colombia's second game against Canada, but was scratched due to a shoulder impingement and ultimately did not play in the tournament.
+At the conclusion of the tournament, Teherán announced his retirement from professional baseball.